wwaihoe/mini-DSAI-project/README.md

+## Data Preparation

+Found no NULL values in dataset to clean.
+Removed all erroneous entries where systolic blood pressure is lower than diastolic blood pressure.
+Created BMI feature to remove impossible entries where BMI is lower than the lowest BMI ever recorded and higher than the highest BMI ever recorded.

 ## Exploratory data analysis

 Through our exploratory data analysis we were able to distinguish between the features which showed an observable relationship with the presence of cardiovascular disease.